reshamas/reshamas.github.io/_posts/2000-08-07-write-speak-code:-raises-hope-for-an-inclusive-tech-culture.md

 - Rockstars at Work, aka "Toxic Workers" - seems like we have all had that experience
 - Onboarding - helping new employees as well as asking for help when we are the *new employee*
 - Mindfulness - how just being aware can impact our actions
 - Getting feedback from co-workers, that is **A**ctionable, **S**pecific and **K**ind.
-They also mention that the feedback spotlight technical skills
+  - They also mention that the feedback spotlight technical skills
+  - is.gd/feedback_wsc links to a worksheet for feedback
-- Self-care - balancing work, not having our entire lives revolve around tech and that's it ok and encouraged to have other passions
+- Self-care - balancing work, not having our entire lives revolve around tech and that it is ok and encouraged to have other passions
 - Getting Promoted - being visible at work, speaking up, asking directly for promotion requirements, delivering and following up
 - Conflict - communicating

+## Supporting Write/Speak/Code

+The [WSC Sponsorship Prospectus](https://www.writespeakcode.com/assets/WSC-SponsorshipProspectus-2018.pdf) is available online for corporate sponsors.
+Individuals can donate via [Patreon](https://www.patreon.com/writespeakcode).

 ---